Report Code: CMI57596

 Reports Description

-The analysis of the US higher education market has revealed the following opportunities: The global shift of demand in the education sector where advanced education and skill development of people is causing expansion of the universities and colleges.
-Widespread applications of IT, like independent learning platforms and AI in learning personalization, help expand the circles of recipients and make the AHE more available and versatile.
+The analysis of the US higher education market has revealed the following opportunities: There is the global shift of demand in the education sector where advanced education and skill development of people is causing expansion of the universities and colleges.

 US Higher Education Market – Significant Growth Factors